-“Prospect Theory” was first published in 1979 by Kahneman and Tversky, and though many would think it was about finding new business, it is instead, a theory that looks at how people make choices between alternatives.
-The purpose of this article is to explore how people make choices and how you can apply this knowledge in your pursuit of persuading people, whether they are your clients, your staff or your manager.
+“Prospect Theory” was first published in 1979 by Kahneman and Tversky, and though many would think it was about finding new business, it is actually a theory that looks at how people make choices between alternatives.
+The purpose of this article is to explore how people make choices and how you can apply this knowledge in your pursuit of persuading people, whether they are your clients, your staff, or your manager.

 How do most people make decisions?
 Do they start with logical arguments or do they make gut calls and then back those decisions up with rationalizations?
 To get the good or to avoid the bad is the interesting question.
 Here’s a simple test to see where you stand when it comes to making choices when presented with alternatives.

 In Scenario One, choose one of the two gambles:

 - Gamble A: A 100% chance of receiving $2000.

 - Gamble B: Toss a coin with a 50% chance of receiving $4000, and a 50% chance of receiving nothing.

 Make your choice before you read on.